Old Man Yells at iCloud

 The most recent files are under the “Previous 30 Days” section and it’s only nine files, which is pretty light for me a whole month of using a computer.
 Included in that section is a Pixelmator file dated “6/10/2024” but that wasn’t created or modified by me on that date.

 While it looks like a List view, when I right-click it’s… the stuff you see when you right-click on a web page.
 I should know better, but why are we dressing this site up like a native app?
-If you want the stuff you see when you right-click on your Mac, you go all the way to the right on each item in the List view and an ellipsis menu will appear.
+If you want the stuff you see when you right-click on your Mac, you go all the way to the right of each item in the List view and an ellipsis menu will appear.
 It’s hidden until you hover over the item because we like to keep things tidy, not functional here at the Ellipsis Menu Factory.

 There’s Get Info, which grays out the interface and only lets me see the few things in the modal Get Info pane.
 That shows me the file modified date (not created, not added, not opened) of “10/30/2023” which is not the date from the List view.

 You also can’t see a file history or older versions to piece together why “Untitled 23.pxm” has two different dates that don’t match anything.
 On my Mac, I can get actual info, and I can see “10/30/2023” as the created, and modified date.
-“6/10/2023” is the last opened date.
+“6/10/2024” is the last opened date.
 That was the day I charged my iPad Pro that also has Pixelmator on it so presumably that’s why, but why is it in Recents and nothing else I’ve done in Pixelmator in the last 30 days is?
 I even saved a new file and refreshed the browser and nada.

 Also if you want to see where a file in “Recents” is you have to go to the ellipsis, Get Info, then at the bottom of the modal click on the blue link right-aligned next to “Where:” and it’ll take you to that enclosing folder.